TheTallJerry/TheTallJerry/README.md

 Markus is an online grading and assignment submission platform made in house by UofT professors and used in several universities.
 I've used it many times myself.

+From January 2022 to August 2022, and from September 2023 to December 2023.

+Memory Viz - Memory Model Diagrams

+<code><a href="https://github.com/pulls?q=is%3Apr+author%3ATheTallJerry+user%3Adavid-yz-liu">My Pull Requests (PRs)</a></code>

+MemoryViz generates memory model diagrams for Python code in the style of CSC110/111/148 at the University of Toronto.

+From January 2024 to April 2024.

-For the 8 months from January 2022 to August 2022, and the 4 months from September 2023 to December 2023, I contributed to Markus's codebase in the form of volunteering, alongside other students, under the supervision of Professor David Liu.
-I see it as an inexpensive way of giving back to the community :)
+These open source work were undertaken in the form of volunteering, alongside other students, under the supervision of Professor David Liu.
+I see open source contributions as an inexpensive way of giving back to the community :) and also a ton of fun!